euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 This completes the creation of an initialization subclass.
 Now continue with the next step, which is to [configure the initialization class in the manifest].

-## Configure the initialization class in the manifest [configure the initialization class in the manifest]
+## Configure the initialization class in the manifest
 Follow these instructions to configure your selected initialization class in the Android manifest.
 The initialization class will be either the existing Android Application subclass, or a new AWApplication subclass that was just created.
 See